Italian, French unions say FCA-Peugeot merger plan only benefits shareholders

-MILAN (Reuters) - A planned merger between Fiat Chrysler and Peugeot owner PSA (PEUP.PA) would only benefit shareholders, two of the biggest Italian and a French unions said on Thursday, criticising a decision not to include labour groups in the decision.
+MILAN, Oct 31 (Reuters) - A planned merger between Fiat Chrysler and Peugeot owner PSA would only benefit shareholders, two of the biggest Italian and a French unions said on Thursday, criticising a decision not to include labour groups in the decision.

 “The decision by FCA and PSA to start negotiations to merge the two groups without any involvement of, or communication to workers and union representatives is unacceptable,” France’s CGT and Italy’s Fiom-Cgil unions said in a joint statement.